 And we were so, so happy to see that it isn’t always the BIG things that are the signs of a good mom.
 It’s the little things, done sweetly (or even begrudgingly!), on a regular basis that shows your kids that you are there for them.
 And if your kids don’t notice it?
 Well, WE notice it, and odds are, the other people in your life do, too.

 So keep on keeping on, Mama.
+Stop wondering how to be a better mom, and start embracing the kind of mom you already are.
 You are doing an AMAZING job.
 Here are ten ways that you are probably rocking this #momlife without even knowing it.

 1. You Meet Their Basic Needs